Karim-Adnan/KCC-Portal/README.md

-# demo
+# KCC-Portal

-A new Flutter project.
+Flutter mini project for KCC Institute of Technlogy and Management

 ## Getting Started